 www.facebook.com – It is important to be on Facebook, currently the largest social media web site in the world.
 Facebook can be very good, but it’s arguably too large.

-It seems easily, the most common way on raising funds to start a jerky company is using Kickstarter.
+The most common way on raising funds to start a jerky company is using Kickstarter.
+Another alternative is Go Fund Me.
 For example, let’s say you need $15,000.
 You set an exact target date to achieve $15,000 from any potential backers.
 You need to reach the entire $15,000 on the date that you committed.
 If you miss the deadline, you get nothing, and the campaign ends.

 Generally, you would make a short video that sells your jerky above the rest.
-If you succeed, in repayment to the financial backers, you could offer some sort of six month jerky supply as an example.
+If you succeed, in repayment to the financial backers, you could offer some jerky in exchange as compensation at a later date.

 JERKY FLAVOR NAME